JannisKohle/teamcode/README.md

 => 192.168.0.serverIp = 192.168.0.ownerIp

-With teamcode, you can create rooms in which you can write messages and uploud files or folders.
+With teamcode, you can create rooms in which you can write messages that can even contain files or folders.
 You can also create private rooms, which only some people can access.
 You need to be an admin to create public and private rooms.